kachetong1314/ninja/README.md

 - **Reduced generic public-protocol fingerprints**
   Adjusts some of the more recognizable characteristics commonly found in public implementations.

+- **Modified Clash / Mihomo-related builds are currently available in Releases**
+  Updated custom core builds can be downloaded directly from the repository Releases page.

 ### 💻 Clients

 Current client support includes: